 Abe Schoonover, a junior music major from Philippi, placed sixth in after-dinner speaking.

-Judging for A-B College were alumni Nikky Luna, Megan and Lowell Highbargin, and Erica Byrd.
+Judging for AB University were alumni Nikky Luna, Megan and Lowell Highbargin, and Erica Byrd.

 After their wins, the team visited the sights of the Baltimore Inner Harbor and enjoyed a seafood dinner.